GAurelG/How-To/Installation_Linux.md

  User git
  IdentityFile ~/.ssh/id_rsa_bibucket

+doing so, allow us to use ssh nomd'hote instead of ssh user@HostName.

 to add a key to the ssh-agent (for example if it was newly created and you have to copy it from another location because you type the wrong path like a stupid person):

     ```$ssh-add /path/to/ssh/id_rsa...```

+In my case it didn't add the key permanently to the user agent, so I had to add the host in the
+.ssh/config file (like explained previously).

 Once I created the new key on another computer, i copied the id_rsa.pub file
 containing the public ssh key to the computer that ad the ssh access already set up.